mkopischkie/mkopischkie.github.io/index.md

 As part of my graduate program, I've taken courses in data mining, statistics, machine learning, and big data architecture, with upcoming classes in deep learning and natural language processing.
 I will graduate in December 2025 and am excited to continue growing my expertise while sharing select projects here.

-Additional group and individual projects are listed below, with further details available in the GitHub repository linked to my profile.
+Additional group and individual projects are listed below, with further details, and additional projects/assignments, available in the GitHub repository linked to my profile.
 - Data Mining: Predicting the Success of Start-Up Companies in the Information and Technology Space [Website](https://wihi1131.github.io/Data-Mining-Project/)
 - Statistical Methods 1: Principal Component Analysis (PCA) By Hand and Application in Python